gramineproject/gsc/Documentation/index.rst

    Gramine artifacts (e.g., the runtime and signer tool) from the first stage (or if the first stage was skipped, it pulls a prebuilt Docker image defined via the configuration file).
-It then prepares image-specific variables such as the executable path and the library path, and scans the entire image to generate a list of trusted files.
-GSC excludes files and paths starting with :file:`/boot`, :file:`/dev`, :file:`.dockerenv`, :file:`.dockerinit`, :file:`/etc/mtab`, :file:`/etc/rc`, :file:`/proc`, :file:`/sys`, and :file:`/var`, since checksums are required which either don't exist or may
+It then prepares image-specific variables such as the executable path, the library path and envvars, and scans the entire image to generate a list of trusted files.
+All envvars are overridden (if duplicates found) in the following order: first user-provided manifest, if not then GSC-internal manifest, if not then from original Docker image env.
+   The only exceptions are: LD_LIBRARY_PATH, PATH, LD_PRELOAD.
+They are concatenated instead of overridden.
+Concatenation order is same as above.
+   GSC excludes files and paths starting with :file:`/boot`, :file:`/dev`, :file:`.dockerenv`, :file:`.dockerinit`,
+   :file:`/etc/mtab`, :file:`/etc/rc`, :file:`/proc`, :file:`/sys`, and
+   :file:`/var`, since checksums are required which either don't exist or may